pokt-network/pocket-ios-eth/README.md

 - `nonce`: A counter that increments by +1 each time a transaction is created on an account.
 You can retrieve the current transaction count using `eth_getTransactionCount` Query
 - `gasPrice`: The price of the transaction denominated in wei
 - `gasLimit`: Max amount of gas to be used for transaction denominated in wei
-- `to` address: Public address receiving the transaction
+- `to`: Public address receiving the transaction
 - `value` (optional): Amount of ETH being sent in the transaction
-- `data` field (optional): Data such as ABI of the function being called on a smart contract can be sent through the data field
+- `data` (optional): Data such as ABI of the function being called on a smart contract can be sent through the data field

 By passing these in through the `params` dictionary the Ethereum plugin abstracts all the difficulty of creating transactions for the developer by returning a simple `Transaction` object.
 An example transaction in creating a Quest in BANANO Quest: